IBM/knative-quarkus-bench/README.md

 A broker needs to be set up in the target namespace.
 This is described in the [Knative documentation](https://knative.dev/docs/eventing/getting-started/#adding-a-broker-to-the-namespace).

-Note that only a single broker is needed in a namespace regardless of the number of Knative event services.
+A single broker is sufficient in a given namespace regardless of the number of Knative event services.